G51DHU/copyright-protection-tool/docs/troubleshooting.md

 ## Debugging Tips

-1. **Increase logging verbosity**: Set `debug_level` to 4 in `config.json` for maximum logging detail.
+1. Increase logging verbosity: Set `debug_level` to 4 in `config.json` for maximum logging detail.
-2. **Check log files**: Review the log files in your specified logging directory for detailed error messages and execution flow.
+2. Check log files: Review the log files in your specified logging directory for detailed error messages and execution flow.
-3. **Use a debugger**: For Python-savvy users, use a debugger like pdb or an IDE's debugging tools to step through the code.
+3. Use a debugger: For Python-savvy users, use a debugger like pdb or an IDE's debugging tools to step through the code.
-4. **Isolate the problem**: If possible, try to reproduce the issue with a single indexer or a smaller dataset.
+4. Isolate the problem: If possible, try to reproduce the issue with a single indexer or a smaller dataset.
-5. **Check for updates**: Ensure you're using the latest version of the Copyright Protection Tool and all its dependencies.
+5. Check for updates: Ensure you're using the latest version of the Copyright Protection Tool and all its dependencies.

 Remember, if you encounter a persistent issue that you can't resolve, don't hesitate to open an issue on the project's GitHub page with a detailed description of the problem and steps to reproduce it.